-The name of your Bucket, ensure to put the right name associated with the credential, otherwise we will not be able to access it correctly.
+The name of your Bucket.
+Make sure to put the right name associated with the credential.
+Otherwise, we will not be able to access it correctly.

 You can access all your Endpoint Storage available with the upper right menu.
 You can remove and test your Endpoint Storage.
 We are not deleting your S3 Bucket, we only remove the connection information from our system.
 If you want to update an Endpoint Storage, you must delete it and create a new one.

 When you press "Test" button, it will upload a file named "connection_test" under the "edgegap" directory in your S3 Bucket.
 You will have an alert box to notify you if it worked or not.
 If not, you might have something wrong in your Endpoint Storage configuration.